skynetapp/AlchemyExtractAPI/README.md

 #### Date: 25-10-2016
-#### Description: This document aims to define the Alchemy Extract API coding
+#### Description: This document aims to define the Alchemy Extract API coding.

 #### The Folder Structure is as follows: